rubyreilly/0827-Lectures/react_component_lifecycle/answers.md

 1. write component as class when it is rendering something
 2. it can mess up what state is saved as
+3. spread operator